cdl-geneseo/geneseo-dictionary/C/College-Green.md

 # College Green

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : College Green

 Created by  Unknown User (bli2), last modified on Sep 21, 2008

 College Green (NN): Big, grassy, rectangular area enclosed by short cement walls, flowers and trees that is located in the middle of campus by Erwin Hall, Bailey Hall, the [[ISC]].
 Area where students hang out and hold protests, and where the occasional College event is held.
 Definition of approximately 92% of those surveyed.
 (F06) (new word) Unknown by approximately 8% of those surveyed.
 (F06) Simmington